 Everyone has received an SMS notification, even if you don’t know what it means.
 For example, if you’ve had a message come in that someone has logged in to your account or changed something in some app, you have received news through SMS notification.

-Businesses have plenty of reasons to use them in their daily operations.
+Businesses have plenty of reasons to use them every day.
 Primarily, they are used to deliver updates and notify users about significant changes.
-More importantly, however, push SMS and notifications have some marketing applications.
+However, push SMS and notifications have great marketing use cases and benefits.

 What is an SMS Notification?

 SMS notifications are text messages triggered when an event happens in an application, eCommerce store, or website.
 For example, you might get a security notification from your bank when someone tries logging into your account.

 Since everyone spends much time on their mobile phones nowadays, several brands and businesses use SMS notifications for marketing purposes.
 They offer great open and click-through rates, which makes it increasingly beneficial to add them to your omnichannel marketing strategy.